-During the fiscal year ended March 31, 2015, the Human Resources Committee was made up of the following three independent directors: Paule Doré, whom is the Chair, Réal Raymond and Jean-Louis Fontaine.
+As at March 31, 2016, the Human Resources Committee was made up of the following four independent directors: Paule Doré, who is the Chair, Jean-Louis Fontaine, Réal Raymond and Brian A. Robbins.
 All members of the Human Resources Committee are considered to be independent members under the applicable securities legislation.
-They all possess experience in the area of executive compensation, either as the past CEOs of publicly traded companies or as executives.
-Specifically, Ms. Doré, as Executive Vice-President and Chief Corporate Officer of CGI Group Inc., has been the top HR executive for more than 15 years and is a member of the Human Resources Committee of Cogeco Inc. and Mr. Raymond is Chair of the Human Resources Committee of Metro Inc. and a member of the Managing Resources Committee of Sun Life Financial Inc.
+They all possess experience in the area of executive compensation, either as past CEOs of publicly traded companies or as executives.
+Specifically, Ms. Doré, as Executive Vice-President, Chief Corporate Officer and Chair of the Corporate Governance committee of CGI Group Inc., has been the top HR executive for more than 15 years and was a member of the Human Resources Committee of Cogeco Inc., Mr. Raymond is Chair of the Board of Metro Inc. and is a member of the Board of Directors of Sun Life Financial Inc., and Mr. Robbins is President and CEO of Exco Technologies Limited.